emmercm/www/src/blog/_tree-rings.md

 It is easy to see the past growth of a tree by cutting it down and measuring its rings.
 Software at your company has growth rings, too.

-I write a lot about [countering](/blog/avoiding-blanket-statements) [negativity](/blog/being-critical-of-past-developers) in software engineering, especially when it comes to.
+I write a lot about [countering](/blog/avoiding-blanket-statements) [negativity] in software engineering, especially when it comes to complaints about (/blog/being-critical-of-past-developers).
 I believe people have a lot of productive solutions available to them.

 I've developed a metaphor recently that has been landing with my colleagues: